talon-one/talon_one.rb/docs/ManagementApi.md

 api_instance = TalonOne::ManagementApi.new

+body = TalonOne::ApplicationCustomerSearch.new # ApplicationCustomerSearch |

 opts = {
   page_size: 56, # Integer | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
-  skip: 56, # Integer | Skips the given number of items when paging through large result sets.
+  skip: 56 # Integer | Skips the given number of items when paging through large result sets.
-  body: TalonOne::ApplicationCustomerSearch.new # ApplicationCustomerSearch |
 }

 begin
   #Get a list of the customer profiles that match the given attributes
-  result = api_instance.get_customers_by_attributes(opts)
+  result = api_instance.get_customers_by_attributes(body, opts)
   p result
 rescue TalonOne::ApiError => e
   puts "Exception when calling ManagementApi->get_customers_by_attributes: #{e}"